The Driving Test

 - a current valid motor tax disc,

-- proper 'L' plates at the front and back, (other than Category A, A1, M and W), and
+- proper 'L' plates at the front and back, (other than Category A, A1, A2 and M or AM where you wear it on your person), and

-- a current valid insurance disc (except if you are being tested in a category A, A1, M and W vehicle).
+- a current valid insurance disc (except if you are being tested in a category A, A1, A2, M or AM and W vehicle).

 - Make sure your vehicle is roadworthy.